talorlik/ldap-2fa-on-k8s/README.md

   cluster.
 See [Public ACM Certificate Setup and DNS Validation](application_infra/CROSS_ACCOUNT_ACCESS.md#public-acm-certificate-setup-and-dns-validation) for step-by-step AWS CLI commands.
 - **Docker (for Local Deployment)**: Docker must be installed and running for ECR image mirroring.
-The `mirror-images-to-ecr.sh` script requires Docker to pull images from Docker Hub and push them to ECR.
+The `scripts/mirror-images-to-ecr.sh` script requires Docker to pull images from Docker Hub and push them to ECR.
 This step is automatically executed by `setup-application-infra.sh` before Terraform operations.
 - **jq (for Local Deployment)**: The `jq` command-line tool is required for